jasujm/enhanced-enum/docs/enumecglib.rst

   definition.
 Note that in CPython ``dict`` type is ordered by default, but to be more explicit, :class:`collections.OrderedDict` might be preferred.

+- ``docstring``: An optional documentation for the generated enum definition.
+See :ref:`enumecg-documentation-generation` for details.

 Native representation
 .....................